mui/mui-x/docs/data/data-grid/api-object/api-object.md

 The API object is an interface containing the state and all the methods available to programmatically interact with the grid.

-You can find the list of all the available API methods on the [GridApi page](/x/api/data-grid/grid-api/).
+You can find the list of all the API methods on the [GridApi page](/x/api/data-grid/grid-api/).

 :::warning
 All the methods prefixed by `unstable_` are private.